steemit/steem/doc/git-guidelines.md

 ## Branches
 - `stable`: Points to the latest version of code that is production-ready, and has been tested in production.
  Witnesses, exchanges, seed nodes, and RPC nodes should be running this branch.
-- `master`: Points to the current release of Steem.
+- `master`: Points to the current release of Dpn.
 Each release commit will be tagged `vMajor.Hardfork.Release`.
 When we get ready to release we will merge feature branches into `develop` and then do a single merge into `master` via a Pull Request.
 All PRs to `master` must pass automated testing to be